circle-infoKnow More

 This section answers commonly asked questions about the design decisions, technologies, and implementation strategies used in the File Deduplication Project.

 Every file uploaded is hashed using SHA-256.
-This hash becomes the unique identifier (FileHash
+This hash becomes the unique identifier (FileHash) for the file.

 When a user deletes a file: